Why Breast Tissue Massage?

 The numbers are sobering.
-For the year 2008 in the United States, there were over 200,000 cases of breast cancer with women.
+For the year 2008 in the United States, there were over 200,000 cases of breast cancer in women.
 Out of this number, 36% of those diagnosed with early-stage cancer experienced mastectomy surgery, while 60% with late-stage cancer also underwent complete breast removal.

 In the realms of voluntary surgery -- and the accompanying scar tissue -- over 290,000 women elected for breast augmentation and another 41,000 went the other direction with breast reduction procedures.
-These cosmetic surgical approaches will also tend to generate some degree of post-operation considerations, whether scarring... fibroid tissue... and/or adhesion.
+These cosmetic surgical approaches will also tend to generate some degree of post-operative considerations, whether scarring... fibroid tissue... and/or adhesion.

 Lymphatic Breast Massage uses specific techniques to:

 - Flush fluids from the Breast (both blood and lymph)

 - Bring fresh oxygen and nutrition to the tissues

 - Removes waste products via the lymphatic system

 - Enhance the health and elasticity of support ligaments

 - Alleviate PAIN